Your Guide to Fitness Fabrics

 While we may think of bamboo as a plant, once it’s pulped it can actually be processed into a viscose fibre that’s perfect for use as fitness fabric.
 Bamboo fabric is super soft to the touch, it’s antimicrobial, long-lasting and wicks away moisture.
 It’s a great eco-friendly alternative to synthetic fibres if you’re environmentally conscious.
 Be wary that over time, you might find that your bamboo fabric stretches out a little, especially if you’re wearing it frequently.

 Wool is typically known for being a little itchy and irritating, but merino wool couldn’t be more different to traditional wools.
 Offering the same moisture-wicking and antimicrobial properties as bamboo fabric, merino wool is also really breathable which makes it a great choice whether it’s warm or cold outside.

 Synthetic Fitness Fabrics

-Using synthetic fabrics means you’ll have access to fibers specifically designed to wick moisture away from the body, plus other useful benefits such as waterproofing – imagine you’re out for a run and get caught in a downpour, your synthetic fabric activewear can keep you dry on the outside without steaming up under your clothing.
+Using synthetic fabrics means you’ll have access to fibres specifically designed to wick moisture away from the body, plus other useful benefits such as waterproofing – imagine you’re out for a run and get caught in a downpour, your synthetic fabric activewear can keep you dry on the outside without steaming up under your clothing.

-Technical fabrics such as this are perfect for activewear, and while yes they do offer the main properties of being breathable, flexible and great for wicking away sweat, they can also be as soft to wear as natural fibers.
+Technical fabrics such as this are perfect for activewear, and while yes they do offer the main properties of being breathable, flexible and great for wicking away sweat, they can also be as soft to wear as natural fibres.
 There are a few trademarked synthetic fabrics that are commonly used as fitness fabrics…

 One of the most commonly known synthetic fabrics, Lycra fabric is super stretchy, recovers its shape really well, and is often used in a fabric blend (such as polyester Lycra and matt nylon Lycra) to create all kinds of ready-to-wear activewear.